-As the American Cancer Society reports, there were 1.7 million new cases of cancer in 2017 more than 15 million Americans are living today with a cancer history.
+As the American Cancer Society reports, in 2020 there will be 1.8 million new cases of cancer and more than 17 million Americans living with a cancer history.

 Cancer is an expensive disease.
 Even if you have insurance, you may have trouble meeting the financial obligations of care.
 Consider the following:

 - The Agency for Health Care Research and Quality compiled a comprehensive report on the cost of cancer care.
 In 2014, cancer patients paid nearly $4 billion out-of-pocket for treatments.
 Additionally, this study also found that cancer treatments represent a great portion (about $88 billion dollars) of total US health care spending.

 - Another study by researchers with the Cancer Care Outcomes Research and Surveillance Consortium found that financial hardship—including problems paying for housing, food, or medical care, was evident in almost half of cancer survivors one year after their diagnosis.